-Everyone infected with HIV should get tested for HBV.
-Testing can detect HBV infection even when a person has no symptoms of the disease.
+CDC recommends that all people with HIV get tested for HBV.
+Testing can detect HBV infection even when a person has no symptoms of the infection.

 There are several HBV blood tests.
 Results of different tests have different meanings.
 For example, a positive hepatitis B surface antigen (HBsAg) test result shows that a person has acute or chronic HBV and can spread the virus to others.